 Planning for your estate during your disability or after death is not always a simple process.
-There are many potential issues that can arise if your estate plan is not created properly.
+There are many disputes between certain groups of people that can arise if your estate plan is not created properly.
 In order to reduce the likelihood of conflicts later on, it is important to carefully consider now, during the planning process, the groups of people that may be prone to issues.

 Planning Your Estate: Know Who Might Create Conflict